 The tax credit and exclusion are subject to income limitations.
 To claim the full tax credit, your taxable income cannot exceed a maximum level.
-In 2014, this limit was $197,880.
-Earning a taxable income over this amount would result in lower adoption credits until.
+In 2017, this limit was $203,541.
+Those earning more than $243,540 (based on modified adjusted gross income) aren't eligible for the credit.

 Couples Who are Married

 Couples who are married may claim the tax credit when adopting a child together.
-However, a married individual cannot claim the adoption tax credit for expenses paid when adopting the other spouse's child.
-Expenses associated with second parent or step parent adoptions do not count as qualified adoption expenses for federal tax purposes.
+However, a married individual can't claim the adoption tax credit for expenses paid when adopting the other spouse's child.
+Expenses associated with second parent or step-parent adoptions don't count as qualified adoption expenses for federal tax purposes.
 The exclusion of second parent and step parent adoptions from the tax credit reflects the law's focus on encouraging adoption of children in foster care or who otherwise lacked legal parents.

 Prior to 2013, married same-sex couples were able to claim the credit when one partner was adopting the other partner's child.
-This led it to be called the same sex adoption tax credit.
-Married same sex couples could claim the adoption tax credit when their straight counterparts could not because the Defense of Marriage Act (DOMA) prevented the federal government from treating them as married.
+This led it to be called the same-sex adoption tax credit.
+Married same-sex couples could claim the adoption tax credit when their straight counterparts couldn't because the Defense of Marriage Act (DOMA) prevented the federal government from treating them as married.
 If one spouse wanted to adopt the child of his or her spouse, the expenses associated with the adoption could be deducted, as the IRS refused to recognize same sex couples as married.

 The use of the adoption tax credit in this way came to an end when the Supreme Court struck down DOMA as unconstitutional in United States v.
 Windsor.
-Today, married same-sex couples are treated the same as opposite sex couples by the IRS and cannot take advantage of the adoption tax credit for second parent or step parent adoptions.
+Today, married same-sex couples are treated the same as opposite-sex couples by the IRS and can't take advantage of the same-sex adoption tax credit for second parent or stepparent adoptions.

 Married couples (gay or straight) may still deduct expenses related to the adoption of a new child that was not already the legal child of either spouse.